About

 Photo circa 1985, by my mom

-Gretchen is a visually-based storyteller working in comics, murals, puppetry, and curation.
+Gretchen is a visually-based storyteller working in comics, puppetry, and curation.
 She received her MFA from the School of the Art Institute of Chicago.

-In 2017, her design was chosen for Rogers Park’s Mile of Murals.
-That same year she co-founded Agitator Artists’ Collective, where her notable curation includes 2019’s Everything Has Changed: Life Altering Medical Experiences in 21st Century USA.
-Her 2020 book-based exhibition, And Then: Stories About What Happens Next, is an invited contribution to Documenting Contemporary Social Life Shaped by the Covid-19 Pandemic and Racial Justice Movements, at the Field Museum.
+Gretchen is a co-founder of Agitator Artists’ Collective, where her notable curation includes 2019’s Everything Has Changed: Life Altering Medical Experiences in 21st Century USA.
+Her 2020 book-based exhibition, And Then: Stories About What Happens Next, is an invited contribution to the collection Documenting Contemporary Social Life Shaped by the Covid-19 Pandemic and Racial Justice Movements, at the Field Museum in Chicago.
 She was Visual Gallery Curatorial Resident at Elastic Arts from 2021 - 2022.
-In 2024 she mounted Comics on the Radio, an accessible, live radio play interpretation of Agitator ComicsVolume 4.
+In 2024 she mounted Comics on the Radio, an accessible, live radio play interpretation of the fourth volume of Agitator Comics!, an annual compilation she has curated since 2021.
 In 2025, she co-curated Narratives of Flesh, mounted at The International Museum of Surgical Science, with fellow 3Arts awardee Genevieve Ramos.